Curriculum

 During the second year of fellowship, fellows will have the option to choose between an additional month on the Mount Sinai Inpatient HIV service or pursuing the Transplant ID track depending on their career interests.

 Each fellow has a weekly continuity clinic at either Mount Sinai or Elmhurst Hospital for the entirety of the two-year fellowship.
-In addition, each fellow will receive four weeks of formal microbiology training during their first year.
-Fellows learn infection prevention and antimicrobial stewardship throughout their fellowship but will work directly with our Antimicrobial Stewardship Program and Infection Control/Hospital Epidemiology teams during their second years.
+As noted above, each fellow will receive four weeks of formal microbiology training during their first year as well as participate in a weekly microbiology “plate rounds”.
+Fellows learn infection prevention and antimicrobial stewardship throughout their fellowship but will work directly with our Antimicrobial Stewardship Program (ASP) and Infection Prevention (IP)/Hospital Epidemiology teams during a 4 week ASP/IP rotation in their second years.
 Fellows interested in further training in transplant infectious diseases can decide in the second half of their first year to pursue the Transplant ID (TID) track during their second year.
 The remainder of the fellowship is dedicated to research.
 Fellows can also elect to spend two to four weeks on the Pediatric Infectious Diseases during their second year.

 The General ID-HIV Consultation Service provides the fellow with extensive experience in the diagnosis and management of infections in patients on a variety of services including internal medicine, neurology, surgery, and obstetrics and gynecology.
 In addition, there is extensive exposure to the management of infections in critically ill patients (MICU, CCU, SICU, and NSICU).
-Fellows also consult on the HIV infected patients with infectious issues who are not admitted to the inpatient HIV medicine service.
+Fellows also consult on the people with HIV who are not admitted to the inpatient HIV medicine (Silver Medicine) service.

 • The BMT/Oncology ID service sees patients with malignancies including hematologic malignancies (such as leukemia, lymphoma, myeloma, myelodysplastic syndrome), patients undergoing autologous and allogenic stem cell transplants, and solid oncology patients.